 And it is far out.
-At an earlier stage in my planning of this last section I was aiming to heighten the effort and the tension by going back to an effort of almost thirty years ago, and lifting it up up up imaged perhaps in the Windhover battling the big wind, or perhaps in Philip Larkin's "Now I'll be fine, / like a sunflower".
-That earlier
+At an earlier stage in my planning of this last section I was aiming to heighten the effort and the tension by going back to an effort of almost thirty years ago, and lifting it up up up imaged perhaps in the Windhover battling the big

-&lt;sup>51The discussion around note 55 of "Our Journaling Lonelinesses: A Response", Journal of Macrodynamic Analysis, 3(2003) is relevant here, indeed the article gives a context for our efforts.
+51The discussion around note 55 of "Our Journaling Lonelinesses: A Response", Journal of Macrodynamic Analysis, 3(2003) is relevant here, indeed the article gives a context for our efforts.
 However, the references at the end of the note bring out the problem and it is as well to give them here.
 I refer to two articles in The British Journal for the Philosophy of Science 53 (2002): Dylan Evans, "The Search Hypothesis of Emotions", 497-509; Louis C.Charland "The Natural Kinds States of Emotions" 511-537.

-&lt;sup>52I refer to Hopkin's Poem, The Windhover., considered in some detail in the Editorial Conclusion to Music That Is Soundless.
-A Fine Way for the Lonely Bud A, Axial effort was the Epilogue of The Shaping of the Foundations, "Authentic Subjectivity and International Growth", where I first located us in our creative entrapment between the lower and the upper grounds of loneliness.
+wind52, or perhaps in Philip Larkin's "Now I'll be fine, / like a sunflower".53 That earlier effort was the Epilogue of The Shaping of the Foundations, "Authentic Subjectivity and International Growth", where I first located us in our creative entrapment between the lower and the upper grounds of loneliness.
 Located, locate?
 The location invites, heart-seethings, its own sunflower wind-buffeted growth: but now I am twisting up the beingstalk of that other section, still to be written, of the previous Cantower.